barrycarter/bcapps/README-projects.txt

 Of course, the actual formula between some of these data may be far from linear, so additional "correlation" functions may be needed.

+Can also use weather data to determine when "summer" starts and ends for various locations, for example: summer begins 45 days on either side of highest high maybe?

 This "mass correlation" project could be used to answer questions like:

 https://earthscience.stackexchange.com/questions/18151/deserts-and-humidity